-This article explains how the different sections of iExplorer are designed and how to keep a safe and secure backup of your text messages, voicemail, notes, contacts, calendars, and pretty much any other data on your iPhone, iPad, or iPod.
+This article explains how iExplorer is designed for backing up your data and how to keep a safe and secure backup of your text messages, voicemail, notes, contacts, calendars, and pretty much any other data on your iPhone, iPad, or iPod.
 The most important thing to understand is that iExplorer, the app itself, does not retain any of your data inside the app or online.
 It's more of a window showing the data on your device or the data in an iTunes backup on your PC or Mac.

 BACKUP SECTION (text messages, voicemail, notes, contacts, etc.)